Further Revised 11/14/13

 From patents, PWM, to PUR, and more, the science speaks for itself!!

 This aquarium light type uses semiconductor technology as its light source.

 The difficulty in developing LEDs for aquarium use (both reef and freshwater planted) is correct wave length (in nanometers) and ultimately the PUR of the emitters (PUR = Photosynthetically Usable Radiation).

-AquaBeam Ocean Blue XG 1500s are utilized in the above pictured aquarium.
+Third generation AquaBeam Ocean Blue XG 1500s are utilized in the aquarium pictured above.

-Please note that the Ocean Blue 1500 has been replaced with the Ocean Blue NP Ultima 1500 with the unique specifically reef designed Osram Olsam NP emitter.
+Please note that the Ocean Blue 1500 has been replaced with the newer 4th generation Ocean Blue NP Ultima 1500 with the unique specifically reef designed Osram Olsam NP emitter.

 The LED emitters utilize certain compounds to provide the essential light energy required (which is part of the reason adjustable emitters are a bad idea as they are NOT exacting).

 For example, the infrared emitter uses Gallium arsenide (GaAs) and/or Aluminium gallium arsenide (AlGaAs) for its semiconductor material while Blue (460 nm) uses Zinc selenide (ZnSe), Indium gallium nitride (InGaN), Silicon carbide (SiC), and/or Silicon (Si).

 One way to think of the high end LED Fixtures (not low end LEDs which have more in common with an LED flashlight) is that these are computers that emit light placed over your aquarium, which is why certain care should also be provided, (See Proper LED Ventilation later in this article).